iheathers/HPC-Project-2/README.md

 ## Usage

 - Modify the number of processes and threads in the source code to test different configurations.
-- Use the data files provided in the `data/` directory to compare simulation results.

 ## Results